 (2) This Code does not apply to the administering body or a resident or prospective resident of a retirement village if —

-(a) the administering body is an “approved provider” within the meaning of the Aged Care Act 1997 of the Commonwealth (“Cwlth”) in relation to the residential premises used or intended to be used as a place of residence by the resident or prospective resident; and
+(a) the administering body is an approved provider within the meaning of the Aged Care Act 1997 of the Commonwealth (Cwlth) in relation to the residential premises used or intended to be used as a place of residence by the resident or prospective resident; and

-(b) the administering body provides, or is to provide, the resident or prospective resident with “residential care” within the meaning of the Aged Care Act 1997 (Cwlth); and
+(b) the administering body provides, or is to provide, the resident or prospective resident with residential care within the meaning of the Aged Care Act 1997 (Cwlth); and

-(c) the resident or prospective resident is receiving, or is entitled to receive, residential care in respect of which the administering body is eligible for “residential care subsidy” within the meaning of the Aged Care Act 1997 (Cwlth).
+(c) the resident or prospective resident is receiving, or is entitled to receive, residential care in respect of which the administering body is eligible for residential care subsidy within the meaning of the Aged Care Act 1997 (Cwlth).

 (3) Except as provided in subclause (4), Division 2 of this Code does not apply to any contract, agreement or arrangement made or entered into prior to the commencement of the Code.